chantalyang/afrinren_prototype_2/README.md

 By default, all destination IPs are shown on the map.
 With the exception of hops, mousing over each symbol displays information about that particular icon such as the name, ASN and IP Address.

-#Summary of Interactions
+##Summary of Interactions
-##To view all traceroute measurements to a particular destination
+###To view all traceroute measurements to a particular destination
 Click on a chosen destination IP icon on the map.
 This will display traceroute measurements from all available probes to that particular destination.
 All probes, the destination IP and intermediate hops are shown on the map.
 A list of all the probes and related information (Probe ID, ASN, NREN/organisation name) is then shown in the table.
-##To view a single traceroute measurement from a particular probe to a particular destination
+###To view a single traceroute measurement from a particular probe to a particular destination
 Click a chosen probe icon on the map.
 This will display the traceroute from the chosen probe to the chosen destination.
 The traceroute information is then shown in the table (Hop Number, Country, IP Address, RTT).
-##To select a different IP address
+###To select a different IP address
 Click the same destination IP icon you previously selected.
 All destination IP addresses will be visible on the map again.

-#Implementation